gerph/riscos-presenter/rougol/speaker-notes.md

 # Background
 ## Dear gosh why?

-I was found myself being very unhappy.
+About a year and a half ago, I began to understand that I was very unhappy.
 I didn’t have anything that focused me.
-I didn’t work on RISC OS things because I get angry and upset.
-And if I’m angry and upset I’m useless for days.
+I didn’t work on RISC OS things because when I do, I get angry and upset.
+And then I’m useless for days.
+So I stay away.

 I’ve tried to deal with that, but things still set me off.
 Any association can be a problem for me - I wrote the Rambles to try to be a cathartic release, but it wasn’t completely successful.
 So I stay away from the RISC OS world.

 I have regular counselling, and I believe that it’s been working - because I realised, about a year and a half ago, that there was something I could do.

-I realised that I enjoy RISC OS, but I don’t enjoy the RISC OS community.
+I realised that I enjoy working with RISC OS, but I don’t enjoy the RISC OS community.
 I’m not intending to offend anyone here by that, but that’s what’s debilitating for me.
 Stopping myself from doing things with RISC OS, because I understand how badly it affects me, has been a way of coping.
 But I realised that I can do RISC OS things for myself, and not care about whether anyone else sees them.
 Just doing it because I enjoy it.

 Well, wow.
-This was lightbulb moment.
+This was lightbulb moment for me.

 That’s why I’m doing this talk - because I’m really proud of that realisation.
 I can do things because I enjoy them, not because I feel I have to prove things to people.
 Or to quell any criticism.